ThijmenGThN/swaparr/README.md

 # Swaparr

-Radarr, Sonarr and the other Starrs currently lack a built-in mechanism to handle stalled torrents, this project aims to solve that.
+Radarr, Sonarr and the other Starrs currently lack a built-in mechanism to handle stalled downloads, this project aims to solve that.

-> Swaparr is inspired by a Reddit thread ["I wrote a script that replaces slow/dead torrents automatically"](https://www.reddit.com/r/radarr/comments/101q31k/i_wrote_a_script_that_replaces_slowdead_torrents/) from [Douglas96](https://www.reddit.com/user/Douglas96/).
+> Swaparr is inspired by a Reddit thread ["I wrote a script that repl.."](https://www.reddit.com/r/radarr/comments/101q31k/i_wrote_a_script_that_replaces_slowdead_torrents/) from [Douglas96](https://www.reddit.com/user/Douglas96/).

 <p align="center">
   <img src="https://i.imgur.com/7D84ooQ.png?s=128">